bensig/benobi-one-src/content/posts/running_brew_on_m1_for_x86.md

 description = "Getting brew to work on M1 Macbook"
 +++

-On the new Macbook M1 chip, you might get an error such as "To install under x86_64, install Homebrew into /usr/local"
+On the new Macbook M1 chip, you might get an error such as "To install under x86_64, install Homebrew into /usr/local" - which will take you down many rabbit holes.
+This is an actual solution that fully works.

-I used my GoogleFu and did not find a solution as simple as this - just install a second Homebrew.
+I used my GoogleFu and did not find a solution as simple as this:

 ## 5 Simple Steps to Install Intel Brew on M1
 1. Install Rosetta (this will fail if your Terminal is set to "[Open using Rosetta](https://www.howtogeek.com/702982/how-to-launch-the-intel-version-of-a-universal-mac-app-on-apple-silicon/)") by running `softwareupdate --install-rose`